 - The ear ossicles in the tympanic cavity receive the vibrations and the stapes pushes the oval window in and out.

-- This action is passed on to the organ of corti, the receptor of hearing, that contains tiny hair cells that translate the vibrations into electrical impulse that are transmitted to the brain by sensory nerves.
+- This action is passed on to the organ of corti, the receptor of hearing, that contains tiny hair cells that translate the vibrations into an electrical impulse that are transmitted to the brain by sensory nerves.

-The eustachian tube and the vestibular complex are the important parts of the ear responsible for balance.
+The eustachian tube and the vestibular complex are the important parts of the ear responsible for the balance.